I apologize in advance for this episode everyone.

 Not sure how many people would agree with this pick but in my mind, this was the series that changed the game for the better.

-Prior to this, we had four straight Stanley Cup finals that featured heavy, bruising hockey fro the Boston Bruins and Los Angeles Kings.
+Prior to this, we had four straight Stanley Cup finals that featured heavy, bruising hockey from the Boston Bruins and Los Angeles Kings.
 When this series came around, the hockey looked drastically different from what we saw in the years previous.

 Both teams were loaded with quick, skilled players, and their talents were on display throughout the series.
-Oddly enough, there weren’t less goals scored on average despite all the skill, but that didn’t take away from the entertainment.
+Oddly enough, there weren’t fewer goals scored on average despite all the skill, but that didn’t take away from the entertainment.
 Each of the first five games were one-goal victories, and the decisive Game Six was also a one-goal contest until Patrick Kane’s late market that sealed it.

 Goal scoring and save percentage rates stayed relatively flat the next season, but they’ve increased in every year since.
 I believe this Cup final, and it’s extreme entertainment value, played a small part in helping the game evolve to become more about speed and skill.